pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 - In our pursuit to simplify and clarify, we've updated our product names:

-    - "TiDB Serverless Tier" is now "TiDB Serverless"
+    - "TiDB Cloud Serverless Tier" is renamed to "TiDB Serverless".
-    - "TiDB Dedicated Tier" becomes "TiDB Dedicated"
+    - "TiDB Cloud Dedicated Tier" is renamed to "TiDB Dedicated".
-    - "TiDB On-Premise" has been renamed to "TiDB Self-hosted"
+    - "TiDB On-Premises" is renamed to "TiDB Self-Hosted".

     Enjoy the same great performance under these refreshed names.
 Your experience, our priority.